skiadas/WebAppsCourse/notes/templates.md

 ### Templates via Handlebars

-The Handlebars library defines a Handlebars global, or you can use is as part of an AMD loading system.
+The Handlebars library defines a Handlebars global, or you can use it as part of an AMD loading system (we will learn of those later).
 There is also a command-line utility that you can use to pre-compile your templates into AMD or other format.
 More details at [the project's GitHub page](https://github.com/wycats/handlebars.js/).

 For now we focus on the kind of functionality it offers: